com-480-data-visualization/project-2023-what-s-viz/README.md

 Try out our website hosted on github.io under [com-480-data-visualization.github.io/project-2023-what-s-viz/](https://com-480-data-visualization.github.io/project-2023-what-s-viz/).

-For the source code of the final project look at the [readme](wa-visualization/README.md) there.
+For the source code of the final project look at the more in-depth technical description in the [README](wa-visualization/README.md) there.

 Click below to watch our presentation video of What's Viz:
 [<img src="Milestones/figures/video_thumbnail.png" width="50%">](https://drive.google.com/file/d/1nbVBNSENsk2Auo-obHa2WsYavL-OOQFK/view)

+If you are interested in reading the process book, you can find it [here](Milestones/Milestone3.pdf).

 ## Milestones